-A recently published review by our Danish colleagues sums up the more recent trials on the subject of anaesthetic technique for endovascular treatments for ischemic stroke.
-Older publications based largely on retrospective data have suggested harm from general anaesthesia (GA) for these procedures, when compared with conscious sedation (CS).
-In their review in Current Anesthesiology Reports, Rasmussen et al point to the fact that newer randomized data is more equivocal, showing similar outcomes in the CS and GA groups.
+A recently published review by our Danish colleagues sums up the more recent trials on the subject of anaesthetic technique for endovascular treatments of ischaemic stroke.
+Previous publications, many of which are based largely on observational or retrospective data, have suggested harm from general anaesthesia (GA) for these procedures, when compared with conscious sedation (CS).
+In their review in Current Anesthesiology Reports, Rasmussen et al point to the fact that newer randomised data implies equipoise, showing similar outcomes in the CS and GA groups.
 This is in line with the findings of the AnStroke trial, which we covered some time back in this article.

-On the same subject I recommend the following three articles by the same group:
+On the same subject I also recommend the following two articles: